in ,

 LawDepot Will Kit

-A reputable online source for legal documents, including wills.
-Their DIY will kit costs $39.95 and provides a customized fill-in-the-blank will template along with tools to create estate planning documents.
+LawDepot is a reputable online source for legal documents, including wills.
+They charge a monthly subscription of $54 after a 1-week free trial.
+Their DIY will kit provides a customized fill-in-the-blank will template along with tools to create estate planning documents.

-A Canadian online platform for DIY wills, powers of attorney and other estate planning documents.
-Their basic customized will package costs $39.95.
+Legal Wills is a Canadian online platform for DIY wills, powers of attorney and other estate planning documents with over 2 million Canadian customers.
+Their basic customized MyWill product costs $49.95 CAD.
 Additional products and features are available.

 When selecting a DIY will kit, be sure to choose one that is specialized for your particular province, offering clear usage instructions, good customer support, and legal accuracy.